MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-horizontal-scaling.md

 ### Optimized autoscale

 Optimized autoscale is the recommended scaling method.
-This method optimizes cluster performance and cost.
-If the cluster  underutilized, it will be scaled in.
-This action lowers cost without affecting the required performance.
-If the cluster is over-utilized, it will be scaled out to maintain optimal performance.
+This method optimizes cluster performance and cost, as follows:

+* If the cluster is underutilized, it is scaled in to lower cost without affecting the required performance.
+* If the cluster is overutilized, it is scaled out to maintain optimal performance.

 To configure optimized autoscale:

 1. Select **Optimized autoscale**.

-1. Specify a minimum instance count and a maximum instance count.
+1. Specify a minimum and maximum instance count.
 The cluster autoscaling ranges between these values based on load.
 1. Select **Save**.

    ![Optimized autoscale method.](media/manage-cluster-horizontal-scaling/optimized-autoscale-method.png)